Emotional Balance, Physical Wellness, Product Information, Skin Care

 Sun damage: Lavender - Mature Skin/Wrinkles: Geranium, Palmarosa, Vetiver

-We also carry blends that contain Frankincense, along with other skin-nurturing essential oils, at a reasonable price: Bruise & Scar Blend and Skin Care Blend.
+We also carry blends that contain Frankincense, along with other skin-nurturing essential oils: Bruise & Scar Blend and Skin Care Blend.

 USING FRANKINCENSE FOR BREATHING & IMMUNE SUPPORT